• Skip to primary navigation

 • ¾ cup puff cereal (Use Kashi cereal, or to keep it gluten-free, use Rice Krispies or Quinoa puffs

-• 2 tbsp seeds or crushed nuts or walnuts or almonds
+• 2 tablespoon seeds or crushed nuts or walnuts or almonds

 Instructions